Akkadian language: Consonantal root

-Most roots of the Akkadian language consist of three consonants (called the radicals), but some roots are composed of four consonants (so-called quadriradicals).
+Most roots of the Akkadian language consist of three consonants, called the radicals, but some roots are composed of four consonants, so-called quadriradicals.
 The radicals are occasionally represented in transcription in upper-case letters, for example PRS (to decide).
 Between and around these radicals various infixes, suffixes and prefixes, having word generating or grammatical functions, are inserted.
 The resulting consonant-vowel pattern differentiates the original meaning of the root.
-Also, the middle radical can be geminated, which is represented by a doubled consonant in transcription (and sometimes in the cuneiform writing itself).
+The middle radical can be geminated, which is represented by a doubled consonant in transcription, and sometimes in the cuneiform writing itself.

 The consonants ʔ, w, j and n are termed "weak radicals" and roots containing these radicals give rise to irregular forms.

 Case, number and gender

 Formally, Akkadian has three numbers (singular, dual and plural) and three cases (nominative, accusative and genitive).
-However, even in the earlier stages of the language, the dual number is vestigial, and its use is largely confined to natural pairs (eyes, ears, etc.), and adjectives are never found in the dual.
+However, even in the earlier stages of the language, the dual number is vestigial, and its use is largely confined to natural pairs (eyes, ears, etc.).
+Adjectives are never found in the dual.
 In the dual and plural, the accusative and genitive are merged into a single oblique case.